xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 Allow me to explain `jq` selector which follows the `-r` flag:

-- `.data.result[0]` selects the first item is the array of result, under the top level data object.
+- `.data.result[0]` selects the first item in the array of `result` objects, under the top level data object.
 The first item is the object representing the Ethernet adapter.

 - `."ip-addresses[3]"` selects the fourth item in the array of addresses under the Ethernet object, which always seems to the IPv4 address.